KannonZenetism/zenetism-field-physics/structural-neuroscience/SN02-the-resonant-mind.md

 ### 3 · The Dual Law of Reciprocity

-The resonant derivative and the structural integral are mirrors.
+The resonant derivative and the structural integral are inverses of each other.
 When their dialogue is sealed, cognition becomes self-aware of its own continuity.
 When the seal breaks, attention races without retention, or memory stagnates without renewal.